-The purpose of this policy is to provide guidelines to promote a healthy lifestyle and support children, staff, educators and families at the service to eat nutritious food, maintain oral health and participate in physical activity and active play.
+The purpose of this policy is to provide guidelines to promote a healthy lifestyle and support children, staff, educators and families at all Merri-bek Early Years Management (MEYM) Services to eat nutritious food, maintain oral health and participate in physical activity and active play.
 To ensure national and state guidelines and recommendations about nutrition, oral health and physical activity are met, and to ensure that the dietary and cultural needs of children and families are taken into consideration when planning menus and implementing nutrition, oral health and active play activities.